ABOUT LINDSAY JOHNSTON

 He has continued architectural practice in parallel with his academic career and this has formed the basis of much of his research and teaching.
 He has been recipient awards from the Royal Institute of the Architects of Ireland for buildings in Australia.
 He has developed a specialisation in low energy and environmentally sustainable building design and received the 1997 Royal Australian Institute of Architects NSW Chapter Environment Award for his experimental ‘autonomous’ house in the Watagan Mountains and the 2000 RAIA NSW Premier’s Award for his environmental design of the Four Horizons Eco-Lodges also in the Watagans National Park, both of which have been published internationally.

 He has been principally responsible for the founding and development of the Architecture Foundation Australia ('ozetecture') which has presented the annual Glenn Murcutt International Architecture Master Class since 2001 with Glenn Murcutt, Richard Leplastrier, Peter Stutchbury and Brit Andresen, an annual Summer School for Architecture Students, and many other educational events.
-The Foundation has also toured exhibitions internationally, published the definitive book on Peter Stutchbury, and has organised Deerubbin Conferences 2014 and 2016 and the 'Diversity + Community' Conference at the national Gallery of Victoria in Melbourne 2017.
+The Foundation has also toured exhibitions internationally, published the definitive book on Peter Stutchbury, and has organised Deerubbin Conferences 2014, 2016, 2018 and 2020 and the 'Diversity + Community' Conference at the national Gallery of Victoria in Melbourne 2017.